-Program Director, Barbara Dworetzky, MD and Assistant Director, Ellen Bubrick, MD.
+Program Directors, Barbara Dworetzky, MD and Ellen Bubrick, MD.

-The Brigham and Women’s Clinical Neurophysiology Fellowship brings together an outstanding group of specialists from a variety of disciplines, with a wide variety of clinical and research interests.
+The Brigham and Women’s Epilepsy Fellowship programs bring together an outstanding group of specialists from a variety of disciplines, with a wide variety of clinical and research interests.

 Program Director, Clinical Neurophysiology Program (CNP)